KaisTahar/cordDqChecker-MIM/README.md

 The genrated repots are saved in folder ``` "./Local/Data/Export" ```

 ## Local Reports
-Here are some [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Local/Data/Export) of data quality reports generated locally using sythetic data.
+In the folder  ``` "./Local/Data/Export" ``` you will finde some examples of data quality reports generated locally using sythetic data.

 ## Note

-- Before starting `cordDqChecker.R` you need to install required libraries using this script [`installPackages.R`]( https://github.com/medizininformatik-initiative/cord-dq-checker/blob/master/Local/R/installPackages.R )
+- Before starting `cordDqChecker.R` you need to install required libraries using the script `installPackages.R` stored in ``` "./Local/R" ```

 - To avoid local dependency issues go to folder `./Local` and just run the command `sudo docker-compose up` to get `cordDqChecker` running.
 - The missing item rate will be calculated based on FHIR [implementation guidlines of the MII core data set](https://www.medizininformatik-initiative.de/en/basic-modules-mii-core-data-set).
 Hence, mandatory items of the basic modules Person, Case and Diagnosis are required.